 My Wealthy Affiliate complaints experiences started a while back since I have been interacting with them since January 2015.
-In June 2021, I decided to document the complaints into one post.
+In June 2021, I decided to document the complaints here.

 Cannot Downgrade From Premium To Starter